- 2.8–3.5 in

 - Hummingbirds are hard to catch, but there are records of Rufous Hummingbirds being caught by a large flycatcher (Brown-crested Flycatcher) and by a frog.

-- The oldest recorded Rufous Hummingbird was 8 years 11 months old.
+- The oldest recorded Rufous Hummingbird was a female, and at least 8 years 11 months old when she was recaught and rereleased during banding operations in British Columbia.

 Rufous Hummingbirds typically breed in open or shrubby areas, forest openings, yards, and parks, and sometimes in forests, thickets, swamps, and meadows from sea level to about 6,000 feet.
 During their migration, look for Rufous Hummingbirds in mountain meadows up to 12,600 feet elevation.
 In Mexico, wintering Rufous Hummingbirds live in oak, pine, and juniper woods at 7,500 to 10,000 feet elevation, shrubby areas, and thorn forests.